 Table 7 shows the quarterly inflation rate for each quarter since the 2nd quarter 2010, by group.
-As can be seen from this table the index decreased by 2.4 percent for the 4th quarter 2014.
-The trend for "All Items" can also be seen in Chart 11showing by 2.4 percent when compared to the previous quarter.
+As can be seen from this table the index decreased by 1.7 percent for the 1st quarter 2015.
+The trend for "All Items" can also be seen in Chart 11showing a decrease by 1.7 percent when compared to the previous quarter.

-Chart 12 shows that "Other Goods & Services" had the largest increase during the last quarter with a rise of 7.6percent.
-"Alcoholic Beverages" group also showed an increase of 4.8 percent.
-The group which had the main decrease was "Housing & Utilities" which dropped by 6.3 percent followed by "Transportation" 6.3 percent.
-The other groups for Rota had minor changes over the last quarter with only small increases and decreases recorded.
+Chart 12 shows that "Other Goods & Services" had the largest increase during the last quarter with a rise of 2.3percent.
+The group which had the main decrease was "Housing & Utilities" which dropped by 4.9 percent.
+The other groups for Rota showed no changes or negligible increases over the last quarter.

-Table 7: Quarterly inflation, by Group, Rota: Qtr 2 2010 - Qtr4 2014
+Table 7: Quarterly inflation, by Group, Rota: Qtr 2 2010 - Qtr1 2015